 Artefacts date as far back as 2500 BC and it is a museum in which you can easily lose many hours.
 It is easily one of the best things to do in Dublin for free and should be visited, especially if you are already visiting Dublin Castle.

 Visit the Dead Zoo (the Dublin Natural History Museum)

 If you are looking for some free things to do with kids in Dublin then a visit to the Natural History Museum, known locally as the Dead Zoo, is a must.
-Located just off Merrion Square and easily reached by public transport, walking or even via a sightseeing bus, this free museum is a great place to spend an hour or two.
+Located just off Merrion Square and easily reached by public transport, walking or even via a sightseeing bus, this free museum in Dublin City Centre is a great place to spend an hour or two.